Local alpha-removal strength in the mean-field approximation: Numerical results

 \subsubsection{Normal density and pair density}

 First, let us show the density distributions for $^{112,116,120,124}$Sn in Fig.~\ref{fig:rho_Sn}.
 The neutron radius increases as a function of the neutron number, while the proton radius stays almost constant.
 A dip in the central proton density can be understood as a shell effect because of the full occupation of the high-$j$ ($g_{9/2}$) orbital.
 As we can expect, the neutron skin develops as increasing the neutron number.
-The neutron skin should have an impact on the alpha particle formation properties.
-Reference~\cite{Typ14}, using the Thomas-Fermi approximation, gave the alpha particle density in the surface region which decreases as the neutron skin increases.
-The alpha cluster formation is also predicted to have a negative impact on neutron skin thickness.
+The neutron skin should have an impact on the $\alpha$-particle formation properties.
+Reference~\cite{Typ14}, using the Thomas-Fermi approximation, gave the $\alpha$-particle density in the surface region which decreases as the neutron skin increases.
+The $\alpha$-cluster formation is also predicted to have a negative impact on neutron skin thickness.

 In Fig.~\ref{fig:kappa_Sn}, the neutron pair densities are shown.
-In the present calculation, the central peak at $r\approx 0$ exists, which may be due to the BCS treatment of the pairing and may change in the HFB calculation.
+In the present calculation, the central peak at $r\approx 0$ exists, which may be due to the monopole pairing interaction used in the BCS treatment and may depend on the type of pairing interaction.
 The surface peak is located at $r\approx 5$ fm, whose shape is similar to each other.
 Since the proton number $Z=50$ is magic, the pair density vanishes for protons.